balfieri/cordic/README.md

 <p>
 Currently, fixed-point numbers naturally support denorms (i.e., they are all denorms), but have no way to indicate a value outside their allowed range.
-We will add an option to mark a number as +Infinity, -Infinity, or NaN.
-We will add an alternative option to gracefully flush large numbers to +/- "max value" and NaNs to zero.
+The library needs an option to mark a number as +Infinity, -Infinity, or NaN.
+An additional needed option is to gracefully flush large numbers to +/- "max value" and NaNs to zero.
 </p>

 <p>
-Another thing that is not currently handled is the different IEEE rounding modes: round-to-nearest (currently what we do and what one normally expects), round-toward-zero, round-toward-plus-infinity, round-toward-minus-infinity.
+Another thing that is not currently handled is the different IEEE rounding modes: round-to-nearest (currently behavior and what one normally expects), round-toward-zero, round-toward-plus-infinity, round-toward-minus-infinity.
 There's another one worth doing called round-away-from-zero (aka round-toward-plus-or-minus-infinity).
 The rounding mode would be set